Let’s start with something that we will hear about all the time.

 Most of the time, these are made so that no one can steal the valuable parts.
 To do that, they use what the security people call Encryption.
 Encryption is a word that means that the files are jumbled up so they can only be opened and played by a projector with permission.
 The permission comes with security keys that are sent by the studios, or the groups they put in charge (usually the distributors.
 An example of a distributor would be Deluxe.)

-To make all these parts work together, the projectors and players and sound equipment and that list of files and the encryption – took 10s of 1,000s of hours of engineering time from groups like the Society of Motion Pictures and Television Engineers (celebrating 100 years of activity this year!
+To make all this software and hardware communicate with each other, to work together, engineers had to talk to each other.
+That effort was done by taking many 1,000s of hours of engineering time with groups like the Society of Motion Pictures and Television Engineers (celebrating 100 years of activity this year!
 Congratulations SMPTE!) and more 1,000s of hours from the studios and cinematographers and sound editors and manufacturers.
-There is a group called the Inter-Society Digital Cinema Forum (ISDCF) that still meets every month to discuss the pain points that occur when the hopes and the standards meets reality.
+There is a group called the Inter-Society Digital Cinema Forum (ISDCF) that still meets every month to discuss the pain points that occur when hopes and the standards meets reality.
 They helped develop practices like the Naming Convention that you may have seen when you look at a movie title on a disk – you see the strange groups of letters and numbers that are communicating something with code instead of words.

 That DCP also contains the hopes and dreams of a director and producers who spent 10s of 1,000s of hours to build an idea that they want to transfer into the minds of your audience, using your equipment.
 Generally, we call this the Artist’s Intent, or Director’s Intent.